JonasMoss/kdensity/paper/paper.md

 copula method of @jones2007miscellanea.
 User defined parametric starts, kernels and bandwidth selectors are also supported.

+Several `R` packages deal with kernel estimation, see @deng2011 for an overview.
+While no other `R` package handles density estimation with parametric starts, several packages supports methods that handle boundary bias. @evmix provides a variety of boundary bias correction methods in the `bckden` functions. @kde1d corrects for boundary bias using probit or logarithmically transformed univariate local polynomial kernel density estimation. @logKDE corrects for boundary bias on the half line using a logarithmic transform. @ks supports boundary correction through the `kde.boundary` function, while @Ake corrects for boundary bias using asymmetric kernels.

 The following example uses the `airquality` data set from the built-in R package `datasets`.
 Since the data is positive we use Chen's gamma kernel.
 As the data is likely to be better approximated by a gamma distribution than a